 Fodor's Expert Review Perdido Key State Park

-Part of Gulf Islands National Seashore, this state park is on Perdido Key, a 247-acre barrier island.
-Its beach, now referred to as Johnson Beach, was one of the few beaches open to African-Americans during segregation.
-Today the park offers primitive camping year-round.
+Part of Gulf Islands National Seashore, this state park has a quiet, pristine coastline with dunes of white sand lined with sea oats.
+Its beach, now referred to as Johnson Beach, has historically been inclusive, as it was one of the few beaches open to African-Americans during segregation.
+Today the park offers primitive camping year-round, but it's also ideal for a day of swimming, shelling, birding, and surf fishing.
+Perhaps you'll see signs of the critically endangered Perdido Key beach mouse, a species that only lives on Perdido Key.
 It is within walking distance of dining and nightlife on the key and is a short drive from Alabama.
-Amenities: showers; toilets.
+Amenities: picnic pavilion; showers; toilets.
 Best for: sunsets; swimming; walking.